-CUGIA CUOMO 3o ASSOCIATI STUDIO LEGALE
+CUGIA CUOMO & ASSOCIATI

-Cugia Cuomo & Associati is an independent Italian law firm established in 2006 and with offices in Rome and Bari.
+Cugia Cuomo & Associati is an independent Italian law firm established in 2006 and with offices in Rome, Perugia and Bari.
 It offers premium advice on regulatory, communications and IT, mergers and acquisitions, corporate and commercial, banking and finance, real estate, privacy and IP matters.
 The firm and its professionals are highly ranked in international directories in their respective areas of expertise.

-The firm regularly assists national and international operators, multinational corporations, enterprises and non-profit organisations in regulatory, legal and/or contractual advice pertaining to all types of operations or ventures in Italy.
-The firm is the Italian member of WITL (www.worlditlawyers.com), a specialised IT network of independent, well reputed law firms, and retains unmatchable expertise in the arts, energy, entertainment, environmental, information technology, communications and media fields, drawn from years of experience of its members also as in house counsels of international operators.
+In the field of telecommunications, the firm regularly assists national and international operators, multinational corporations, enterprises and NRAs in regulatory, legal and/or contractual advice pertaining to all types of operations or ventures in Italy.
+The firm is the Italian member of WITL (www.worlditlawyers.com), and retains unmatchable expertise in the arts, energy, entertainment, environmental, gaming, information technology, communications and media fields, drawn from years of experience of its members also as in house counsels of international operators.

-Cugia Cuomo & Associati prides to be able to couple legal expertise and relational intelligence with innovative tailor-made solutions.
+Cugia Cuomo & Associati is proud to be able to couple legal expertise and relational intelligence with innovative tailor made solutions.

-The firm provides advice to clients in English, French, Spanish and Italian.
+The firm provides advice to clients in English, French and Italian.